-Workspaces enable you to build and deploy multiple documentation projects from a single repository.
-Each project can maintain its own configuration while inheriting global defaults from the workspace root.
+Workspaces let you build and deploy multiple documentation projects from one repository.
+Each project keeps its own configuration.
+Global settings defined at the workspace root cascade automatically into every project.

 docs.example.com/ → Main documentation